 A Freelancers’ Business Factors:

 - Overhead cost of operating and marketing your services.
-You can get very specific financially with these formulas.

 - Location of the job

 - Opportunity to innovate and be exposed to new techniques, technologies or storytelling

 - Professional connections involved in the job